 The proposed encoder optimization method is implemented on top of CE4.2.13 [1].
 The VTM [2] results are generated by running BMS [3] software with VTM configuration.
 Common test conditions defined in [4] is used in the simulation.
+The proposed method can be also applied to VTM software.
+The results of VTM with this encoder only changes is also provided.

 Table 1 shows VTM results of proposed method.
 The first anchor is VTM1.0, and the second anchor is CE4.2.13 test A. The maximum merge candidate number is the same to CE4.2.13 test A in the proposed method.
 Compared to the second anchor, 0.30% and 0.29% BD-rate saving is achieved with 1-2% encoding time increase.